 This work will be paid for at the contract unit price per foot for EMERGENCY VEHICLE PRIORITY SYSTEM LINE SENSOR CABLE, NO. 20 3/C, which price shall be payment in full for furnishing, installing and making all electrical connections necessary for proper operations.

 TRAFFIC SIGNAL POST

-Add the following to Article 1077.01 (c) of the Standard Specifications:
+Revise Article 1077.01 (c) of the Standard Specifications to read: